 Successfully coaching people from all around the world since 2003, Sue McMahon has discovered that coaching is her greatest opportunity to influence the growth and evolution of humanity by helping to create a shift in the human consciousness.
 Sue is energetic, caring, intelligent, and intensely passionate.
 She is bold in the calling forth of her clients, continually challenging, inspiring, and empowering individuals to live courageous, authentic lives.
 Sue thrives on the diversity of the human spirit and the undeniable beauty she sees in every human being; seeking to find that which connects us rather than what separates us.

 Sue has been a registered nurse and dedicated volunteer for her entire adult life.
-She has impacted countless lives with hours of service given to local community, national, and global efforts for the sake of creating change in the world.
-Her passion for her work as a coach is second only to her greatest joy; spending time with her husband, the family’s two Chocolate Labs, and traveling cross-country to be with her three grown children, daughter-in-law and two young grandchildren.
-Sue’s love of nature draws her to the mountains as an avid skier during the winter months, while she finds enjoyment outdoors in the warmer seasons, hiking and spending time around the Great Lakes.
+She has impacted countless lives with hours of service given to local community, national, and global efforts for the sake of creating positive change in the world.
+Her passion for her work as a coach is second only to her greatest joy; spending time with her husband, the family’s two Chocolate Labs, and traveling cross-country to be with her three grown children, their partners, and two young grandchildren.
+Sue loves being in the outdoors, downhill skiing, hiking and enjoying time around the Great Lakes.

 ICF PROFESSIONAL COMMITMENT